filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 # Deal States

 All on-chain economic activities in Filecoin start with the deal.
 This section aims to explain different states of a deal and their relationship with other concepts in the protocol such as Power, Payment, and Collaterals.

 A deal has the following states:

-- `Cleared`: the deal has yet to be created, or the sector containing the deal has been cleared, or when the deal has expired.
+- `Unpublished`: the deal has yet to be posted on chain.
 - `Published`: the deal has been published and accepted by the chain but is not yet active as the sector containing the deal has not been proven.
 - `Active`: the deal has been proven and not yet expired.
-Note that if a miner's sector enters into a Failing state and later successfully recovers.
-Some deal collateral will be slashed but the deal is still treated as active if the miner successfully recovers its sector.
-However, miner needs to top up deal collateral if for its Failing sector to enter Recovering state.
+- `Cleared`: the deal or the sector containing the deal has expired or the sector containing the deal has been terminated because of faults.

+Note that `Unpublished` and `Cleared` states not tracked on chain.

 This is how a deal transitions between its different states.

-- `Cleared -> Published`: this is triggered by `StorageMarketActor.PublishStorageDeals` which validates new storage deals, lock necessary funds, generate deal IDs, and register the storage deals in `StorageMarketActor`.
+- `Unpublished -> Published`: this is triggered by `StorageMarketActor.PublishStorageDeals` which validates new storage deals, lock necessary funds, generate deal IDs, and register the storage deals in `StorageMarketActor`.
 - `Published -> Cleared`: this is triggered by `StorageMinerActor.ProveCommitSector` during InteractivePoRep if the elapsed Epoch between PreCommit and ProveCommit messages exceeds `MAX_PROVE_COMMIT_SECTOR_EPOCH`.
-ProveCommitSector will also trigger garbage collection in the list of Published storage deals.
+ProveCommitSector will also trigger garbage collection on the list of Published storage deals.
 - `Published -> Active`: this is triggered by `ActivatateStorageDeals` after successful `StorageMinerActor.ProveCommitSector`.
 It is okay for the StorageDeal to have already started at this point but it must not have expired.
 - `Active -> Cleared`: this can happen in the following conditions:
   - The deal itself has expired.
-This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenver a PoSt is submitted.
+This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenever a PoSt is submitted.
 Power associated with the deal will be lost, collaterals returned, and all remaining storage fees unlocked.
   - The sector containing the deal has expired.
 This is triggered by `StorageMinerActorCode._submitPowerReport` which is called whenver a PoSt is submitted.
-Power associated with the deal will be lost, collaterals returned, and all remaining storage fees unlocked.
+Power associated with the deals in the sector will be lost, collaterals returned, and all remaining storage fees unlocked.
   - The sector containing the active deal has been terminated.
 This is triggered by `StorageMinerActor._submitFaultReport` for TerminatedFaults.

 Given deal states and their transitions, the following is the relationship between deal states and other economic states and activities.

 - `Power`: only payload data in an Active storage deal counts towards power.
 - `Deal Payment`: lazily evaluated when a miner calls `StorageMinerActor.CreditDealPayment` and automatically settles when a deal or a sector has expired.
-- `Deal Collateral`: a small fraction is slashed for `NewDeclaredFaults` and `NewDetectedFaults`.
-All provider deal collateral is slashed for `NewTerminatedFaults`.
-Provider and client collaterals will be returned when a deal has expired.
+- `Deal Collateral`: no storage deal collateral will be slashed for `NewDeclaredFaults` and `NewDetectedFaults` but instead some pledge collateral will be slashed.
+In the event of `NewTerminatedFaults`, all storage deal collateral and some pledge collateral will be slashed.
+Provider and client storage deal collaterals will be returned when a deal or a sector has expired.

 {{< diagram src="diagrams/deal-payment.mmd.svg" title="Deal States Sequence Diagram" >}}